remy/next-http/README.md

 ```

 Note that `http` will expect a BASIC variable to represent a single argument value and you cannot combine multiple arguments into a single variable (i.e. `h$="-h example -p 8080` won't work).

+## Rolling banks

+For file saving, rolling banks are used by default.
+What this means is that the http request is buffered into memory for as many memory banks are available (16K banks - two 8K pages).
+Before the file is fully downloaded a size check is run against the `content-length` and your available memory, and if there's not enough, `.http` will exit with error `M Not enough memory`.

+Rolling banks is used to provide as much support across different SD card speeds.
+If you need to download more than your memory limits _and_ you have a fast SD card (class 10 is a good default), then you can disable rolling banks using the `-r` switch as an argument.

 ## Installation